mikeferguson/ros2_cookbook/rclpy/time.md

 # rclpy: Time

-To get the equivelant of rospy.Time.now(), you now need a ROS2 node:
+To get the equivalent of rospy.Time.now(), you now need a ROS2 node:

 ```
 import rclpy